bigbridge-nl/product-import/README.md

 If you want to see what errors an import produces without actually adding products to the database, set the config to "dry run"

     $config->dryRun = true;

+Note that dry run does not imply that no changes are made to the database in a dry run.
+Categories may be added and attribute options may be created.

 ## Changes to Magento